ctu-fgis/2021-b-qgis-google-sheets-plugin/google_sheets_downloader/README.txt

 Plugin Builder Results

-Your plugin GoogleSheetsDownloader was created in:
+Your plugin GoogleSheetsDownloader2 was created in:
     C:/Users/monik/OneDrive/Documents/GitHub/2021-b-qgis-google-sheets-plugin/2021-b-qgis-google-sheets-plugin\google_sheets_downloader

 Your QGIS plugin directory is located at: